masolimano/maneage/README-hacking.md

         ```
       The important point here is that the temporary name template
       (`shm-template`) has no suffix.
 So you can add the suffix
-      corresponding to your desired format afterwards.
-But more
+      corresponding to your desired format afterwards (for example
-      importantly, when `mktemp` sets the random name, it also checks if no
+      `$$out.fits`, or `$$out.txt`).
+But more importantly, when `mktemp`
+      sets the random name, it also checks if no file exists with that name
-      file exists with that name and creates a file with that exact name at
+      and creates a file with that exact name at that moment.
+So at the end
-      that moment.
-So at the end of each recipe above, you'll have two
+      of each recipe above, you'll have two files in your `/dev/shm`, one
-      files in your `/dev/shm`, one empty file with no suffix one with a
+      empty file with no suffix one with a suffix.
+The role of the file
-      suffix.
-The role of the file without suffix is just to ensure that
+      without a suffix is just to ensure that the randomly set name will
-      string of random characters will not be set by other calls to
+      not be used by other calls to `mktemp` (when running in parallel) and
-      `mktemp` and it should be deleted with the file containing a
+      it should be deleted with the file containing a suffix.
+This is the
-      suffix.
-This is the reason behind the `rm $$input.fits $$input`
+      reason behind the `rm $$input.fits $$input` command above: to make
-      command above: to make sure that first the file with a suffix is
+      sure that first the file with a suffix is deleted, then the core
-      deleted, then the core random file (note that when working in
-      parallel on powerful systems, other things can happen even in the
+      random file (note that when working in parallel on powerful systems,
-      time between deleting two files of a single `rm` command).
-When using
+      in the time between deleting two files of a single `rm` command, many
-      this template, you can put the definition of `shm-template` in
+      things can happen!).
+When using this template, you can put the
+      definition of `shm-template` in
       `reproduce/analysis/make/initialize.mk` to be usable in all the
-      different Makefiles of your analysis. **Finally, BE RESPONSIBLE: **
+      different Makefiles of your analysis, and you won't need the three
-      after you are finished, be sure to clean up any possibly remaining
+      lines above it. **Finally, BE RESPONSIBLE:** after you are finished,
+      be sure to clean up any possibly remaining files (due to crashes in
-      files (due to crashes in the processing while you are working),
+      the processing while you are working), otherwise your RAM may fill up
-      otherwise your RAM may fill up very fast.
-You can do it easily with a
+      very fast.
+You can do it easily with a command like this on your
-      command like this on your command-line: `rm -f /dev/shm/$(whoami)-*`.
+      command-line: `rm -f /dev/shm/$(whoami)-*`.

  - **Software tarballs and raw inputs**: It is critically important to